Lobster Ecology Region of Interest Timeseries Processing

 Published

-For this project we need to use FVCOM for point-value interpolations (what was the temperature at this location, at this time), and for zonal summaries (what was the average temperature over time for this area).
+For this project we need to use FVCOM for point-value interpolations (what was the temperature at this location, at this time), and for regional summaries (what was the average temperature over time for this area).

 Code